Tkay Maidza

-Biography

-Maidza was born in Harare, Zimbabwe.
-Her parents are metallurgists.
+Early life and education

+Takudzwa Victoria Rosa Maidza was born in Harare, Zimbabwe.
+Her mother is an industrial chemist and her father a metallurgist.
+Her father played in bands, mostly traditional Zimbabwean or African folk music, and the family used to go along and watch.

 In 2001, her family moved to Australia when she was five years old.
-They lived in Perth and Kalgoorlie in Western Australia and in Whyalla in South Australia before relocating to Adelaide in 2010.
-She graduated from St Michael's College at age 16 and studied architecture at the University of South Australia before becoming a full-time musician.
+They lived in Perth and Kalgoorlie in Western Australia and then in Whyalla in South Australia, before relocating to Adelaide in 2010.

+Maidza graduated from St Michael's College, Henley Beach, in 2012, and started studying architecture at the University of South Australia before becoming a full-time musician.
+She took part in Adelaide's Northern Sound System artist development program.

+She also turned her back on a promising career as a professional tennis player, having spent eight years training for it.

+Career

+2013–2017: Switch Tape and Tkay

+In January 2013, Maidza uploaded "Handle My Ego" featuring Badcop onto triple J unearthed.
+In December 2013, Maidza released her debut single, "Brontosaurus" with producer BadCop.
+The song peaked at number 89 on the ARIA Charts.
+This was followed by "U-Huh", produced by Adelaide born, now Sydney based Dew Process producer, LK McKay, in July 2014, which was certified platinum in 2022.

-Maidza took part in Adelaide's Northern Sound System artist development program and released her debut single, "Brontosaurus", at age 17 with producer BadCop.
-She has since released an EP, Switch Tape, featuring collaborations with Night Slugs' Bok Bok and producer SBTRKT.
-In January 2016, Maidza reached #66 in the Triple J Hottest 100 with her 2015 single "MOB".
-MOB was Maidza's first song to be played on Australian commercial radio.
+In October 2014, Maidza released her debut EP and mixtape, Switch Tape, featuring collaborations with Night Slugs' Bok Bok and producer SBTRKT.

-Maidza has played Splendour in the Grass and the CMJ Music Marathon in 2014 and replaced Lykke Li at the 2015 St Jerome's Laneway Festival.
+Maidza has played Splendour in the Grass and the CMJ Music Marathon in 2014 and at the 2015 St Jerome's Laneway Festival.
 She performed at the Triple J "Beat the Drum" concert in 2015 to celebrate the 40th anniversary of the radio station, both as a solo artist and with many other Australian guest rappers on an extended version of Hilltop Hoods' "Cosby Sweater".
-Maidza played most of the Australian major festivals in 2015 including Groovin the Moo, Falls Festival, Meredith Festival and a cameo at Stereosonic with WhatSoNot.
+Maidza played most of the Australian major festivals in 2015, including Groovin' the Moo, Falls Festival, Meredith Festival, and a cameo at Stereosonic with WhatSoNot.

-Maidza was featured in the Australian Vogue magazine in July 2015 and the French magazine Konbini.
-After featuring on Troye Sivan's debut album Blue Neighbourhood, Maidza supported Sivan in London, Paris and Berlin as well as a guest appearance in Los Angeles.
-Earlier, Maidza had supported Charli XCX on her Australian tour, as well as British band Years & Years in the UK.

-In November 2015 Maidza featured in an episode of Le Petit Journal in her debut French TV appearance.
-A scheduled appearance at the French festival La Maroquinerie in November 2015 was cancelled.
-She later appeared on American radio as part of the second episode of Skrillex's OWSLA Radio on 13 February 2016.
+In May 2016, Martin Solveig released the Maidza featured single, "Do It Right".

-On 30 August, Maidza premiered her single "Carry On", featuring guest vocals from US rapper Killer Mike.
-The track is the first single from her debut album, simply titled Tkay, which was released on 28 October 2016.
+On 30 August 2016, Maidza released single "Carry On", featuring guest vocals from US rapper Killer Mike.
+The track is the first single from her debut album, titled Tkay, which was released on 28 October 2016.
+Tkay peaked at number 20 on the ARIA charts.
+The album was nominated for numerous awards at the ARIA Music Awards of 2017.